armadaproject/armada/docs/scheduler.md

 The purpose this new scheduler is to improve fairness and throughput, to more effectively schedule large and distributed jobs, and to provide a way of running workloads with dynamically changing resource requirements (e.g., Spark clusters) via Armada.

+The scheduler will be implemented in an extensible manner, such that the scheduling algorithm can be tuned or changed entirely over time if necessary.

 ## Armada architecture

 Armada consists of the Armada server and one or more Kubernetes worker clusters.
 Each worker cluster consists of a large number of nodes responsible for executing tasks and is managed by a process referred to as the Armada executor.
 Jobs are submitted to the Armada server, where they are queued until being handed off to an executor, which assigns them to nodes.